 Sea Cider Farm & Ciderhouse in the Saanich Peninsula near Victoria

-The final stop was Sea Cider Farm & Ciderhouse, with a beautiful café area where we sat at wooden tables overlooking the organic apple orchards, munching on an Artizan lunch plate of local cheese, dips and sausage and tasting the different cider styles, from the fruity Pippins to the refined and delicate Kings and Spies.
+The final stop was Sea Cider Farm & Ciderhouse, with a beautiful café area where we sat at wooden tables overlooking the organic apple orchards.
+Our lunch plate included local cheese, dips and sausage with a tasting of the different cider styles, from the fruity Pippins to the refined and delicate Kings and Spies.
 For autumn celebrations you may like to try their Bramble Bubbly, flavoured with some of the blackberries that over-run the orchards for a blushing sparkling cider.

 Gourmet cycling tours of the Saanich Peninsula from Victoria

-You can hire bikes from Seawall Adventure Centre from $40 for Adult bike for a full day, to make your own self-guided wine tour of the Saanich Peninsula.
-The guided full day Saanich Peninsula Wine Tour from Seawall Adventure is $139 including wine tastings, lunch and tasting plates at the wineries mentioned.
-It was an excellent day out and I was thankful that the company van was available to give me a lift back to Victoria after all the wine tastings, rather than face the long cycle back!
+You can hire bikes from Seawall Adventure Centre to make your own self-guided wine tour of the Saanich Peninsula.
+The Saanich Peninsula Wine Tour provided an excellent day out and I was thankful that the company van was available to give me a lift back to Victoria after all the wine tastings, rather than face the long cycle back!

 Wine tasting in the Cowichan Valley near Victoria